 Veeva is competing with companies like IQVIA, Dassault Systèmes, OpenText Corporation (NASDAQ: OTEX), and Oracle Corporation (NYSE:ORCL).

-As you can see below, Veeva Systems's revenue growth has been mediocre over the last two years, growing from $455.6 million in Q2 FY2022 to $590.2 million this quarter.
+As you can see below, Veeva Systems's revenue growth has been mediocre over the last two years, growing from $476.1 million in Q3 FY2022 to $616.5 million this quarter.

-Next quarter's guidance suggests that Veeva Systems is expecting revenue to grow 11.3% year on year to $615 million, slowing down from the 16% year-on-year increase it recorded in the same quarter last year.
-Looking ahead, analysts covering the company were expecting sales to grow 16.9% over the next 12 months before the earnings results announcement.
+Next quarter, Veeva Systems is guiding for a 9.3% year-on-year revenue decline to $621 million, a further deceleration from the 16% year-on-year decrease it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 15.6% over the next 12 months before the earnings results announcement.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Veeva Systems's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.4% in Q2.
+Veeva Systems's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 72.8% in Q3.

-That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Despite improving significantly since the last quarter, Veeva Systems's gross margin is still lower than that of a typical SaaS businesses.
+That means that for every $1 in revenue the company had $0.73 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, Veeva Systems's gross margin is around the average of a typical SaaS businesses.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Veeva Systems's free cash flow came in at $255.4 million in Q2, up 178% year on year.
+Veeva Systems's free cash flow came in at $76.69 million in Q3, down 44% year on year.

 Is Now The Time?

-When considering an investment in Veeva Systems, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
 There are several reasons why we think Veeva Systems is a great business.
-Its revenue growth has been mediocre, and analysts believe that growth rate will remain steady.
-But on a positive note, while its gross margins aren't as good as other tech businesses we look at, the good news is its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its very efficient customer acquisition hints at the potential for strong profitability.
+It it is true that its revenue growth has been slower over the last two years, and analysts believe that'll remain steady.
+The good news, however, is its bountiful generation of free cash flow empowers it to invest in growth initiatives and its very efficient customer acquisition hints at the potential for strong profitability.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.